roscopecoltran/Sniperkit-Macros/README.md

 ### What the Nut???
 Achieved with Nut:
 - use Caffe with `nut checkModelDefinition`, `nut train`, `nut test`.
-- compile CUDA code on a Mac Book Air, which has not any Nvidia GPU.
+- compile CUDA code on a Mac Book Air, which hasn't got any Nvidia GPU.
 Just `nut build`
 - test code in a whole infrastructure, by defining a macro running *docker-compose* in a container.

 ### Milestones